Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Bijection

-The \emph{rootable-stem-color-weight} of a map $m\in\mathcal{B}_\mathcal{S}$, denoted $\gamma_m^r$, is defined as the couple $(\gamma_m^{r\bullet},\gamma_m^{r\circ})$, where $\gamma_m^{r\bullet}$ (resp. $\gamma_m^{r\circ}$) is the number of black (resp. white) rootable stems of $m$.
+The \emph{rootable-stem-color-weight} of a map $m\in\mathcal{B}_\mathbb{S}$, denoted $\gamma_m^r$, is defined as the couple $(\gamma_m^{r\bullet},\gamma_m^{r\circ})$, where $\gamma_m^{r\bullet}$ (resp. $\gamma_m^{r\circ}$) is the number of black (resp. white) rootable stems of $m$.

-The colored multivariate generating series of $\mathcal{B}_\mathcal{S}$, $\mathcal{P}_\mathcal{S}$, and $\mathcal{R}_\mathcal{S}$ are defined by:
+The colored multivariate generating series of $\mathcal{B}_\mathbb{S}$, and $\mathcal{R}_\mathbb{S}$ are defined by:

-The restriction of $\mathcal{B}_\mathcal{S}$, $\mathcal{P}_\mathcal{S}$, and $\mathcal{R}_\mathcal{S}$ to $4$-valent maps are denoted $\mathcal{B}^\times_\mathcal{S}$, $\mathcal{P}^\times_\mathcal{S}$, and $\mathcal{R}^\times_\mathcal{S}$.
+The restriction of $\mathcal{B}_\mathbb{S}$, and $\mathcal{R}_\mathbb{S}$ to $4$-valent maps are denoted $\mathcal{B}^\times_\mathbb{S}$, and $\mathcal{R}^\times_\mathbb{S}$.
 Their bivariate generating function are defined by:

-where $F$ is either $B$, $P$ or $R$.
+where $F$ is either $B$, or $R$.

-\begin{remark} We use the face-color-weight for maps of $\mathcal{B}_\mathcal{S}$ because this ensures that the opening is a weight-preserving bijection, where the weight of the pointed vertex becomes the weight of the face.
-However, in the subsequent parts of the paper, it appears that the rootable-stem-color-weight is more convenient to manipulate.
-Note that, by definition, the face-color-weight and the rootable-stem-color-weight of a map of $\mathcal{R}_\mathcal{S}$ coincide.
-This allows us, in the course of the paper, to switch from the face-color-weight for maps of $\mathcal{B}_\mathcal{S}$ (and $\mathcal{R}_\mathcal{S}$), to the rootable-stem-color-weight, for subsequent families of maps. \end{remark}
+\begin{remark} We use the face-color-weight for the generating series $B_\mathbb{S}(\mathbf{z},x,y)$ because the opening (which is part of our main construction; see~\cref {subsec:opening}) is a weight-preserving bijection, where the weight of the pointed vertex becomes the weight of the face.
+In particular it guarantees that the generating function $B_\mathbb{S}(\mathbf{z},x,y)$ is equal to the generating function of pointed bipartite maps $BP^\bullet_\mathbb{S}(\mathbf{z},x,y)$.
+Note that a well-rooted map $m \in\mathcal{R}_\mathbb{S}$ always has a black root face so that the rootable-stem-color-weight coincides with the face-color-weight in this case (and also explains the convention that the root bud is black).
+In the following sections we will prove certain rationality properties of the generating series $R^\times_\mathbb{S}$ and one of the important tool is a rerooting operation described in~\cref{sec:reroot}.
+The reason we use the rootable-stem-color-weight for the generating series $R_\mathbb{S}$ is that it is easier to control it than the face-color-weight when analyzing the rerooting operation. \end{remark}